arnt/freemail/README.md

 It's not complete, but if a Nigerian cyberentrepreneur has heard of a particular free email service, then that service's domains are probably listed here.
 I use it as a list of domains whose users probably don't know each other, which is useful if you want to estimate a social graph.
+My estimate does not need to be 100% correct, so I'm not trying for 100% correctness in this list.

 To regenerate the list, just run ```make -j50``` and wait for freemail.txt to be updated.